 - Then, deglaze the pot with a splash of red (or white) wine (or beef broth).
 Be sure you scrape up those yummy browned bits!
 Slowly add in the beef broth and Worcestershire sauce, stirring to combine.

-- Bring the pot to a low boil, then stir in the No Yolks® Extra Broad Noodles.
+- Bring the pot to a low boil, then stir in egg noodles.
 Cover the pot, reduce the heat, and simmer for 10 to 12 minutes, stirring often, until the noodles are tender.

 - Finally, remove pot from the heat and stir in the sour cream until all is well blended.
-Allow the stroganoff to thicken, covered, for 5 to 10 minutes before serving, garnishing the dish with parsley and black pepper.
+Allow the stroganoff to thicken, covered, for 5 to 10 minutes before serving, garnishing the dish with parsley (or dill) and some cracked black pepper.

 HELPFUL KITCHEN TOOLS FOR MAKING GROUND BEEF STROGANOFF: